Atomist or Holist? A Diagnosis and Vision for More Productive Interdisciplinary AI Ethics Dialogue: Targeted Recipes for More Productive Interdisciplinary AI Ethics Discussions

-While typically trained in the natural sciences, technological activists seek to draw attention to social justice issues related to AI and data science, such as racial and gender discrimination in STEM fields and industry hiring practices.
+While typically trained in the natural sciences, technology activists seek to draw attention to social justice issues related to AI and data science, such as racial and gender discrimination in STEM fields and industry hiring practices.
 Technology activists author popular books \cite{o2016weapons, broussard2018artificial} and have received major media attention in news articles \cite{wylieCambridgeAn, mitchellFired} and films (i.e., \emph{The Social Dilemma}).
 Although we sympathize with activists' intentions, we also worry that threatening the cancellation\cite{animacancellation} of those who hold opposing values can stoke fears of tribalism and dogmatic group-think, sparking further disciplinary polarization.
 Indeed, given activists' concern with the unjust use of power, threats of mob-based cancellation may appear hypocritical.

-We encourage philosophical training to hone activists' persuasive and reflective abilities and create new allies and collaborators in the humanities, social sciences, and law.
-With broad support from the often-fragmented ``two cultures'' of the natural and human sciences, technological activists can arguably better achieve their ethical goals.
+\tg{Echoing similar proposals from science and technology studies and digital humanities scholars \cite{berry2012understanding, riley2008engineering},} we encourage philosophical training to hone technology activists' persuasive and reflective abilities and create new allies and collaborators in the humanities, social sciences, and law.
+With broad support from the often-fragmented ``two cultures'' of the natural and human sciences, technology activists can arguably better achieve their ethical goals.
 Philosophy provides an array of concepts to express ethical concerns (e.g., rights, duties, utility, virtue, power, care, etc.) and can aid in identifying \emph{ad hominem} attacks and logical fallacies.
 Familiarity with various areas of law (e.g., corporate law, public law, torts, etc.) can also help technology activists frame AI harms in terms of pre-existing legal frameworks and concepts, such as discrimination or human rights law \cite{aizenberg2020designing}.